 I can say this for myself.
 They are wrong.
 It’s different with each individual.
 Some introverts can still interact with others just fine.
 You just have to give them the benefit of the doubt.

 What I realized from my own journey is if someone asks me what I’m good at it will be language learning.
 Of course, I’m not a genius when it comes to that but I’m passionate about it.
-When you’re passionate about something you’ll want to try lots of different things to make yourself better at it hence why I said what I said.

 Let’s just say language learning gives me a sense of purpose.
 A direction, if you will.
 What started as a simple wish led to a fruitful experience y aquí estoy escribiéndole.

 When I decided to learn Spanish, I wasn’t interested in knowing the culture at all.
-As I’m constantly watching TV series it does pique my curiosity such as why they wear shoes inside the house, is it a cultural thing or a personal preference, etc.
+As I’m constantly watching TV series it does pique my curiosity such as why they wear shoes inside the house, whether is it a cultural thing or a personal preference, etc.

 Some view language learning as a sense of accomplishment.
 The kind of accomplishment that changes who they are, the way they view the world, and most importantly something they can be proud of.